voxel51/eta/modules_dev_guide.md

-Along with these classes, a `ShapeConfig` class is defined that uses the `Configurable.parse` method to dynamically load the shape's type from the configuration file and then build it's config instance.
+Along with these classes, a `ShapeConfig` class is defined that uses the `Configurable.parse` method to dynamically load the shape's type from the configuration file and then build its config instance.
 The class also provides a `build` method to instantiate the shape from its config.
 Finally, the `CircleConfig` class is provided to specify the semantics of a `Circle` configuration file.